bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 **Configuration fields**

-Any shipping zone-specific or connection-specific fields to be made available to merchants or APIs for configuration.
+Any shipping zone-specific or connection-specific fields that you want merchants or API users to use when they [connect your app to their store](#how-your-app-will-be-connected-to-a-store).
 Configuration fields can include which rates to offer, packaging type, or packing method.
+BigCommerce will also include these fields when we [request rates from your carrier](#provide-shipping-rates-to-bigcommerce).

 To submit your app, send an email to <a href="mailto:shippingproviderapi@bigcommerce.com">shippingproviderapi@bigcommerce.com</a>.